HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 8-11

-Agapanthus is a beautiful flowering plant and is commonly known as the African lily or Lily of the Nile and is native to South Africa.
-Agapanthus is relatively easy to grow and can be grown in gardens, containers, or as a houseplant.
+Agapanthus is a beautiful blue flowering plant for your garden.
+It is relatively easy to grow and can be planted in gardens, containers, or indoors.

 4. Aster